-- They just moved into, currently live in, or just moved out of an institution (i.e. long term care facility*).
-If they are moving into or already live in a long term care facility, patients are eligible to enroll, switch, or dis-enroll every month while in the facility, as well as up to two months after leaving the facility. *A long term care (LTC) facility provides care for residents who require some form of medical care.
-These include a skilled nursing facility (SNF), a nursing facility (NF), an intermediate care facility for the mentally retarded (ICF/MR), a psychiatric hospital, a long-term care hospital, and a swing-bed hospital.
+- They just moved into, currently live in, or just moved out of an institution (i.e. long-term care facility*).
+If they are moving into or already live in a long-term care facility, patients are eligible to enroll, switch, or dis-enroll every month while in the facility, as well as up to two months after leaving the facility. *A long-term care (LTC) facility provides care for residents who require some form of medical care.
+These include a skilled nursing facility (SNF), a nursing facility (NF), an intermediate care facility for individuals with intellectual disabilities (ICF/IID), a psychiatric hospital, a long-term care hospital, and a swing-bed hospital.

 They lose their current coverage: